Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Related Work

 \section{Related Work}

 Prior work has extensively studied bounds on attack risks in DP. \citet{balle2022reconstructing} introduced a formalization of robustness to reconstruction attacks and provided bounds using $(\varepsilon, 0)$-DP, RDP and zCDP.
 Compared to these, our bounds are tighter, as we demonstrate in \cref{sec:exp}.
 Under specialized threat models, these bounds were subsequently improved by \citet{guo2023analyzing}, and by \citet{guerra2023analysis} for the case of $(\varepsilon, 0)$-DP.
-We additionally study the bound by \citet{guo2023analyzing}, which specifically assumes a discrete prior $\prior$, in \cref{app:specialized-threat-models}. \citet{cherubin2024closed} provided closed-form bounds on data reconstruction and membership inference advantage for DP-SGD using an approximate analysis.
-Our results do not rely on approximations and instead use the tight privacy analysis in terms of $f$-DP based on the state-of-the-art DP-SGD accountants, as detailed in \cref{sec:bound-discussion}. \citet{kaissis2023bounding,hayes2024bounding} used a decision-theoretic view of DP via approximations to provide a bound on reconstruction robustness.
-In contrast, our work focuses on a unifying view of risk across different attack types, thus expanding the usage of $f$-DP to singling-out attacks, and, as discussed before, using exact $f$-DP privacy analyses via recent techniques.
+We study the bounds by \citet{guo2023analyzing}, which specifically assume a discrete prior $\prior$, in \cref{app:specialized-threat-models}. \citet{cherubin2024closed} provided closed-form bounds on data reconstruction and membership inference advantage for DP-SGD using an approximate analysis.
+Our results do not rely on approximations and instead use the tight privacy analysis in terms of $f$-DP based on the state-of-the-art DP-SGD accountants, as detailed in \cref{sec:bound-discussion}.

-\ifthenelse{\boolean{preprint}}{ Recently, \citet{cohen2025data} proposed a unifying notion of risk called \emph{narcissus resiliency}, which averages over dataset sampling.
-The notions of risk we consider under our unifying framework are all tailored to the strong threat model, which is dataset-specific.
-We additionally provide bounds on Narcissus resiliency using $f$-DP in \cref{app:extra-bounds}. \citet{salem2023sok,cummings2024attaxonomy} provided taxonomies and reductions between risk notions.
-Our focus is providing unified analyses using $f$-DP, as opposed to a taxonomization.
+\citet{hayes2024bounding} used a decision-theoretic view of DP via approximations to provide a bound on reconstruction robustness.
+There are several core differences compared to our results: (1) they provide a Monte-Carlo sampling-based method rather than a provable bound, (2) their method is specific to DP-SGD, and (3) it only covers reconstruction attacks.
+In contrast, our work focuses on the fundamental connection between different standard types of risks and the $f$-DP framework, as opposed to providing a method to evaluate a specific type of privacy risk in DP-SGD.
+Our approach enables us to obtain provable bounds on risks for general DP mechanisms.
+Even though the theoretical underpinnings of our approaches are different, the outputs of the algorithm from \citet{hayes2024bounding} will converge in the limit of infinite Monte-Carlo samples to our $f$-DP bound in the setting of reconstruction risk in DP-SGD.